Sylius/Sylius/docs/cookbook/payments/refund-process.rst

             tags:
                 - { name: sylius_refund.units_refunded.process_step, priority: 0 }

-You can also achieve it the other way round, by giving the service resonsible for Payments
+You can also achieve it the other way round, by giving the service responsible for Payments
 - ``RefundPaymentProcessManager`` - the highest priority, let it be ``200``.

 .. code-block:: yaml